thomassuedbroecker/ce-cns-problem/README.md

 # Workshop: Get Started with Java Microservices on Code Engine

-This workshop is documented with MKDOS, please follow this [link](https://thomassuedbroecker.github.io/ce-cns) to access a better readable version of the Workshop documentation.
+This workshop is documented with MKDOS, please follow this [link](https://thomassuedbroecker.github.io/ce-cns) to access a better readable version of the workshop documentation.